vindarel/cl-cookieweb/README.md

     - port is also taken from an environment variable
   - build a self-contained binary
     - (xxx: static assets not included?)
+    - with Deploy: ship shared libraries, run on another machine (rely on libssl of the host system).
+You then have to ship the `bin/` folder.
   - Roswell integration to run the app as a script and to build, install and share binaries.

 Based on [cl-cookieproject](https://github.com/vindarel/cl-cookieproject): a ready-to-use project template.